tortila/tortila.github.io/_posts/2019-05-01-2017-reading-challenge.md

 [God Emperor of Dune]: https://www.goodreads.com/book/show/42432.God_Emperor_of_Dune

 ### One Hundred Years of Overrated
-- Author: Gabriel García Márquez
-- Genre: fiction, magical realism
-- Title: [One Hundred Years of Solitude]
+- _[One Hundred Years of Solitude]_ by Gabriel García Márquez

 Let me start by admitting, that I haven't finished the book.
-I keep reading about how fascinating it is, and how jaw-dropping the ending is, but I guess I will never know.
+I keep reading about how fascinating and jaw-dropping the ending is, but I guess I will never know.

 [One Hundred Years of Solitude]: https://www.goodreads.com/book/show/320.One_Hundred_Years_of_Solitude

 ### The dark tale from Prague
-- Author: Gustav Meyrink
+- _[The Golem]_ by Gustav Meyrink
-- Genre: fiction, gothic
-- Title: [The Golem]

 [The Golem]: https://www.goodreads.com/book/show/99794.The_Golem

 ### An intellectual analysis of post-war Polish society
-- Author: Czesław Miłosz
-- Genre: non-fiction, essays
-- Titles:
-  - [The Captive Mind]
+- _[The Captive Mind]_
-  - [Legends of Modernity]
+- _[Legends of Modernity]_, both by Czesław Miłosz

 [The Captive Mind]: https://www.goodreads.com/book/show/145660.The_Captive_Mind
 [Legends of Modernity]: https://www.goodreads.com/book/show/776897.Legends_of_Modernity

 ### Graphic novels
-- Author: Art Spiegelman
+- _[Maus]_ by Art Spiegelman
-- Title: [Maus]

 [Maus]: https://www.goodreads.com/book/show/15195.The_Complete_Maus

-- Author: Manu Larcent
+- _[Ordinary Victories]_ by Manu Larcent
-- Title: [Ordinary Victories]

 [Ordinary Victories]: https://www.goodreads.com/book/show/435879.Ordinary_Victories

-- Authors: Sebastian Skrobol,  Dennis Wojda, Bartosz Sztybor
+- _[Mute]_ by Sebastian Skrobol, Dennis Wojda, Bartosz Sztybor
-- Title: [Mute]

 [Mute]: https://www.goodreads.com/book/show/32938830-mute

-- Authors: Tomasz Pstrągowski,  Maciej Pałka
-- Title: [Jak schudnąć 30kg?] (literal translation: How to loose 30kg?)
+- _[Jak schudnąć 30kg?]_ (literal translation: _How to loose 30kg?_) by Tomasz Pstrągowski, Maciej Pałka

 [Jak schudnąć 30kg?]: https://www.goodreads.com/book/show/34531378-jak-schudn-30-kg

-- Author: Charles M. Schulz
-- Title: [The Complete Peanuts, Vol. 10: 1969–1970]
+- _[The Complete Peanuts, Vol. 10: 1969–1970]_ by Charles M. Schulz

 [The Complete Peanuts, Vol. 10: 1969–1970]: https://www.goodreads.com/book/show/54593.The_Complete_Peanuts_Vol_10

+I don't remember when it all started, but I'm really fascinated with graphic novels.
+They're mostly quick to go through and great for imagination.
+I love the variety of topics that can be dealt with in the graphical medium.
+In order to demonstrate it, let me focus on two very contrasting examples from the list above.

+_[Maus]_ is my go-to answer whenever someone asks me for recommendation for starting with graphical novels.
+It's a story of Spiegelman's father - a Polish Jew and Holocaust survivor - told many years after the dreadful events that changed him forever.
+The book is sometimes regarded as controversial, not only because of the fact that it's a "comic book about Holocaust", but also because the author decided to picture all characters as animals.
+And so: the Jews are pictured as mice (German "Maus" literally means "mouse"), the Germans as cats that hunt them, and the Polish as pigs.
+The illustrations are black and white and their character changes depending on the emotional state of the characters.
+The most interesting element of the book for me is how it pictures the consequences of trauma of the main character - many years after the Holocaust, living a comfortable life in the US, he's hostile towards people of colour and shows the same xenophobic behaviour as his oppressors used to show towards him.

+Peanuts is on the exact opposite side of the comics spectrum.
+It's a huge collection of 4-panel comic strips that were published continuously for 50 years and tells a story of Charlie Brown, his dog Snoopy and their close friends.
+In this world the adults almost don't exist, and the children never grow up.
+The style of the illustrations is very minimalistic, and it forces readers to focus on subtle nuances and really dive into their relationships.
+Originally it was released on a daily basis in newspaper, but nowadays a printed version _The Complete Peanuts_ is available.
+Because of the huge popularity, the books are hard to get, especially the early volumes - fortunately the strips are also [available online](https://www.gocomics.com/peanuts).

+{% include figure image_path="https://assets.amuniversal.com/59de8250fb900130174f001dd8b71c47" caption="I find it amusing that no one questions why the dog (Snoopy) is an aspiring writer.
+Source (and more Peanuts strips): <a href='https://www.gocomics.com/peanuts/1987/07/01'>GoComics.com</a>" %}{: .align-center}

 ### The underwhelming Witcher series
-- Author: Andrzej Sapkowski
-- Genre: fantasy
-- Titles:
-  - [The Last Wish]
+- _[The Last Wish]_
-  - [Sword of Destiny]
+- _[Sword of Destiny]_
-  - [Blood of Elves]
+- _[Blood of Elves]_
-  - [Time of Contempt]
+- _[Time of Contempt]_, all by Andrzej Sapkowski

 [The Last Wish]: https://www.goodreads.com/book/show/1128434.The_Last_Wish
 [Sword of Destiny]: https://www.goodreads.com/book/show/1128437.Miecz_przeznaczenia
 [Blood of Elves]: https://www.goodreads.com/book/show/6043781-blood-of-elves
 [Time of Contempt]: https://www.goodreads.com/book/show/68453.Czas_pogardy

-I've read [The Last Wish] many years ago and loved it, but after a very amusing play-through of [The Witcher 3: Wild Hunt] I was tempted to finally give the whole series of books a go.
+I've read _[The Last Wish]_ many years ago and loved it, and after a very enjoyable play-through of _[The Witcher 3: Wild Hunt]_ I was tempted to finally give the whole series of books a go.
 Let me just say that I should've stopped after the first, maybe the second book.
 The plot is very far-fetched, the characters are flat and there's not much going on apart from people looking for other people and killing each other.
 I remember I was particularly grossed out by certain episodes and events, e.g. the fact that the Lodge of Sorceresses seemed to only have two ambitions: to have the most see-through evening dress to impress Geralt, and to sleep with Geralt.
 The books are quick to read, and they are now famous because of the game, but by no means are they good fantasy books - so I can't understand the overall sentiment.

 [The Witcher 3: Wild Hunt]: https://en.wikipedia.org/wiki/The_Witcher_3:_Wild_Hunt